paw-pin/paw-pin-flutter/README.md

 ## Backend

-A minimal Spring Boot backend is available under [`backend/`](backend/).
-It exposes a `/users` endpoint that reads data from a PostgreSQL database.
+A Spring Boot service that communicates with Anthropic Claude is available under [`backend/`](backend/).
+This service has been renamed **llm-service** and now exposes both its original REST API and a new gRPC interface defined in [`protos/llm.proto`](protos/llm.proto).

+An additional lightweight Python gateway is provided under [`gateway/`](gateway/).
+The gateway accepts REST requests and forwards them to `llm-service` using gRPC.

 ## AWS Deployment